-The semifinals are set for Sunday at 11:00am and the finals are scheduled for Monday.
+The finals of the tournament are scheduled for Monday.
 The winner of the men’s and women’s singles events this week will receive a wild card into the US Open qualifying tournament, held from August 21-24 at the USTA Billie Jean King National Tennis Center in Flushing, NY.

 Connecticut Tennis Center at Yale University

 Men’s Singles - Quarterfinals